ng-girls/todo-list-tutorial-portuguese/local_storage.md

 ```
 /**
-   * find the index of an item in the aray
+   * find the index of an item in the array
    * @param item
    * @returns {number}
    */